What is a private app, and how do I distribute it in app stores?

 However, every Android webview app and native Android app distributed through Google Play, whether publicly or privately, must adhere to Google's policies and guidelines to ensure a safe and consistent user experience.

-Tip: Private apps published on the Google Play store do not support billing features.
+Tip: Private apps published on the Google Play store don’t support billing features.

 Google Play Store offers four private app distribution options, each serving a specific purpose.